vvoracek/CoLiDe/README.md

 # Documentation

 A short version of a documentation follows.
-For the full documentation, follow [this link](colidemanual.pdf)
+For the full documentation, follow [this link](colidemanual.pdf).

 <img src="manual.png">